Shadow Priest DPS Easy Mode — Shadowlands 9.1.5

 Covenant Choice for Shadow Priest

 As a Shadow Priest you have lots of freedom in your Covenant choice compared to other specs in the game.
 From a PvE perspective any Covenant you pick can easily clear all content competitively.
 As such, as an introduction to the spec you should feel open to picking the Covenant of your choice based on things that you prefer gameplay-wise.
-Most high-end players will lean toward Night Fae for the increased mobility with Soulshape and the cooldown flexibility with Fae Guardians.
-For something still very competitive in damage you could also choose Necrolord, which is easier to play while still performing well or even better than Night Fae on certain fights.
+Most high-end players will lean toward Necrolord with Pallid Command for big single-target damage, but many players will still run with Night Fae for the increased mobility with Soulshape and the cooldown flexibility with Fae Guardians.
 Kyrian and Venthyr are also good choices for PvE, just a bit less popular.
-The full Covenants page goes into specific strengths and weaknesses of each Covenant if you want more detail.
+The full Covenants page goes into the specific strengths and weaknesses of each Covenant if you want more detail.

 Necrolord for Shadow Priest